-The Muste Institute supports several active grantmaking programs promoting nonviolent action for social justice in the United States and around the world:
+The Muste Institute supports several active grantmaking programs promoting nonviolent action for social justice in the United States and around the world.
+For the International Nonviolence Training Fund (INTF) application see instructions here.

 Social Justice Fund